Wealthsimple makes powerful financial tools to help you grow and manage your money. Learn more

 So, the first thing you should know is the stock market has historically grown at a higher rate than real estate.
 And if you think of your house as your retirement nest egg, then you'll have to figure out where you'll live.

 OK, I get it.
 But wait.
 I’ve found a flaw in your plan!
 What happens if I have kids one day?
-Then all of a sudden you’ll be talking to me about socking money away for their college education.
+Then all of a sudden you’ll be talking to me about socking money away for their university education.
 Man, I think I need to lie down.

 It might be stressful now, but you’re thinking smart!
 A big part of creating a roadmap is knowing the roadmap is going to change as you go through changes.